-- Chairs and Deputy Chairs of Committees are to be appointed or elected by the committee (1)in accordance with the resolution of the House appointing the committee. - The member nominated as Deputy Chair is to act as Chair when the Chair is absent from (2)a meeting. - In the absence of both the Chair and Deputy Chair from a meeting of a committee, a member of the committee is to be elected by the members present to act as Chair for that meeting of the committee. - (4) In the absence of the Deputy Chair from a meeting of a committee, a member of the committee may be elected by the members present to act as Deputy Chair of the meeting of the committee. - (45) The Chair, Deputy Chair or other member acting as Chair at a meeting of a committee has a deliberative vote and, in the event of an equality of votes, a casting vote.
+(1) Chairs and Deputy Chairs of Committees are to be appointed or elected by the committee in accordance with the resolution of the House appointing the committee.

+- (2) The member nominated as Deputy Chair is to act as Chair when the Chair is absent from a meeting. - (3) In the absence of both the Chair and Deputy Chair from a meeting of a committee, a member of the committee is to be elected by the members present to act as Chair for that meeting of the committee. - (4) In the absence of the Deputy Chair from a meeting of a committee, a member of the committee may be elected by the members present to act as Deputy Chair of the meeting of the committee. - (5) In the specific circumstances where the Chair is attending a committee hearing remotely via electronic means, the Deputy Chair may act as Chair of the hearing at the request of the Chair.
+Alternatively, if the Deputy Chair is absent, the committee may elect another member present in the hearing room to act as chair of the hearing.
+However, the chair may resume chairing the proceedings at any time, and must resume chairing the proceedings when the committee is deliberating in private. - (46) The Chair, Deputy Chair or other member acting as Chair at a meeting of a committee has a deliberative vote and, in the event of an equality of votes, a casting vote.